 The Office of Research administers postdoctoral research trainees at UGA.
 A policy clarifies the purpose of postdoctoral research appointments and sets compensation minima and time limits on these temporary appointments.
 Some federal agencies (notably, NIH: FY2012 rates) set their own salary guidelines for postdoctoral research trainees.
 Most trainees are called Postdoctoral Research Associates and are paid as UGA employees from a sponsored project account.
 If you plan to hire a postdoc, this is the classification to choose.
 Again, don’t forget to add fringe benefits.
 Researchers who are paid through training grants or are awarded their own fellowship are classified as Postdoctoral Research Fellows (details are in the policy).

-Most faculty who will be doing sponsored research receive an academic year (9-month; 0.75 EFT) contract, and not a 12-month contract; (you can check your situation in the Workload Information section of FAR).
+Most faculty who will be doing sponsored research receive an academic year (9-month; 0.75 EFT) contract, and not a 12-month contract.
 This allows faculty the option of requesting summer salary from other sources.
 If you are 9-month employee, you are allowed to add up to an additional 3 months (0.25 EFT) to your salary.
 Sometimes portions of summer salary for the first one to two years are negotiated at hiring.
 Faculty frequently incorporate some summer salary into the budget of a research proposal to compensate themselves for their summer research effort on a project, in addition to effort they will be contributing during the academic calendar year (which is either covered by the award or cost shared by UGA).
 This paid summer salary is counted as faculty effort, so if you are requesting one month of summer salary on a project, by definition you are contributing 1/12th or 0.0833 EFT, in addition to any cost sharing you have defined.

 Cost sharing (your research effort)